Hoi An, a Must see.

 When I told Jin, my business partner and co-founder of Chickenfeet Travels, about this idea as usual she tried to persuade me to explore further afield.
 Hoi An and the Central Highlands of Vietnam just had to be seen apparently…Then she dared me to dust off my touring bike and take it with me.

 When she made it a dare, I could not really say “no”, could I?
-It turned into an epic 3 week trip taking advantage of the newfound, post-pandemic acceptance of remote working.
+It turned into an epic 3-week trip taking advantage of the newfound, post-pandemic acceptance of remote working.

 First, I started in Hanoi, followed by the Vietnam Trail Marathon, and then Hoi An and the Ho Chi Minh Highway.